amorriscode/anthonymorris.dev/data/bucket-list/half-marathon.md

 Fast forward a few years I decided to run a half-marathon.
 I took my training very seriously.
 I stuck to a program and was running most days of the week.

-Finally, on a random Sunday in November, it was time for us to run.
-We didn't sign up for an actual event so there was no set route.
-We decided we'd just run until we hit 21 kilometers.
-With a backpack full of electrolytes, we left our home in Burnaby and ran toward downtown Vancouver.
+Finally, on a random Sunday in November, it was time to run.
+I didn't sign up for an actual event so there was no set route.
+I decided I'd just run until I hit 21 kilometers.
+With a backpack full of electrolytes, I left home in Burnaby and ran toward downtown Vancouver.

-There are two things I remember about our run that day.
+There are two things I remember about my run that day.

 The first: the last kilometer or so.
 My legs were burning.
 My mental game was weakening.
 I wanted to quit but I kept looking at my watch reminding myself of how far we'd come.
 I was almost done, I could do it.
 I had to keep reminding myself.
-One we hit that 21 kilometer mark I stopped running and my legs stopped too.
+Once we hit that 21 kilometer mark I stopped running and my legs stopped too.
 It was like I suddenly forgot how to stand.

-The second: the delicious fried chicken we ate afterward.
-We sat briefly on a bench in Stanley Park and then hobbled our way to the fried chicken joint.
+The second: the delicious fried chicken I ate afterward.
+My girlfriend and I briefly sat on a bench in Stanley Park and then hobbled our way to a fried chicken joint.
 I ordered a spicy chicken sandwich.
-I don't even think it was _that_ could but it was my reward and I'll never forget it.
+The chicken wasn't even _that_ good but it was my reward and I'll never forget it.